Rise-group/urban_growth_uncertainty_China_with_SLEUTH_CA_and_ML_models/README.md

 ## Description

-This repository contains all data that were used in the paper "Analyzing the Spatiotemporal Uncertainty in Urbanization Predictions", by Jairo A. Gómez, ChengHe Guan, Pratyush Tripathy, Juan C. Duque, Santiago Passos, Michael Keith and Jialin Liu.
+This repository contains all data used in the paper "Analyzing the Spatiotemporal Uncertainty in Urbanization Predictions", by Jairo A. Gómez, ChengHe Guan, Pratyush Tripathy, Juan C. Duque, Santiago Passos, Michael Keith and Jialin Liu.

 #### "Analyzing the Spatiotemporal Uncertainty in Urbanization Predictions"